AI-Hypercomputer/xpk/README.md

 ## 403 error on workload create when using `--base-docker-image` flag
 You need authority to push to the registry from your local machine.
 Try running `gcloud auth configure-docker`.
+## `Kubernetes API exception` - 404 error
+If error of this kind appeared after updating xpk version it's possible that you need to rerun `cluster create` command in order to update resource definitions.

 # TPU Workload Debugging